gkerr01/frameworks_and_languages_module/technical_report.md

 is-3-mobile: The column takes up 3 units on mobile devices.
 is-1-desktop: The column takes up 1 unit on desktop devices.

 By utilizing Bulma's grid system, a responsive layout is made that adapts to different screen sizes.
 The use of the columns classes means that the content is organized in a structured manner, and the responsiveness is handled by Bulma's predefined classes.
-This grid system creates a visually appealing and consistent layout across various devices which would not be structured witout a framework.
+This grid system creates a visually appealing and consistent layout across various devices which would not be structured without a framework.
 Using Bulma Columns (no Date).